SERVICES

 - Three full read-throughs of your manuscript;

-- Inline comments on how to address those issues;
+- In-line comments on how to address those issues;

 Developmental editing does not include